-Both continuous wave (CW) signals and gravitational wave background (GWB) signals are expected to be persistent over time, but they differ in the length of time coherence.
-The cross-correlation-based search performed here is sub-optimal for CW signals, as it does not fully exploit the long-term coherence, unlike other cross-correlation-based searches discussed in the works of~\citet{Sanjeev2008} and~\citet{Whelan2014}.
+Both CW signals and GWB signals are expected to be persistent over time, but they differ in the length of time coherence.
+The cross-correlation-based search performed here is suboptimal for CW signals, as it does not fully exploit the long-term coherence, unlike other cross-correlation-based searches discussed in the works of~\citet{Sanjeev2008} and~\citet{Whelan2014}.
 In contrast, the optimal searches require modeling the phase evolution of the signal over time.
 Predicting the phase evolution for unknown CW sources, or for sources with frequent frequency drift (such as glitching neutron stars or accreting neutron stars in binaries), demands covering a vast parameter space.
-In such cases, the ASAF radiometer search, while sub-optimal, is a robust alternative due to its insensitivity to the signal model.
+In such cases, the ASAF radiometer search, while suboptimal, is a robust alternative due to its insensitivity to the signal model.

 A comparison of the sensitivity of the radiometer search with matched-filtering-based searches was presented in~\citet{Messenger2015}, where a mock data challenge for Scorpius X-1 was performed.
 The study estimated that the radiometer search has a similar sensitivity to TwoSpect~\cite{Goetz_2011} and less sensitivity than CrossCorr search~\cite{Sanjeev2008}.
 At the same time, the radiometer search uses less than 1\% resources than the other two searches.
 Additionally, a CW signal may have a polarized state depending on the Earth-source geometry (i.e., the inclination and polarization angles).
 The radiometer search estimates, assuming an unpolarized signal, could be biased for a polarized CW signal~\cite{Sanjeev2008,LIGOScientific:2025bkz}.